-Since 2016, the Minister responsible for Francophone Affairs for Ontario has been Marie-France Lalonde.
-She is also the Minister of Community Safety and Correctional Services.
+The Minister responsible for Francophone Affairs for Ontario is Caroline Mulroney.
+She is also the Minister of Transport.

 With the aim of guaranteeing access for Ontario Francophones to government services in their language, the Ministry of Francophone Affairs is responsible for developing policies and programs aimed at ensuring the delivery of services in French, providing advice to ministries, developing recommendations in the area of French services and acting as a liaison between the government and Franco-Ontarian communities.

 The position of French Language Services Commissioner in Ontario was eliminated in 2019.
 These responsibilities were transferred to Ombudsman Ontario which now has a French Language Services Commissioner at the Deputy Ombudsman level to ensure the rights of Ontarians under the French Language Services Act.